Man whose pit bull attacked woman on subway charged

 LOWER MANHATTAN (WABC) --Police have located and charged the 53-year-old owner of a pit bull that latched on to a 22-year-old woman's foot on the subway in Lower Manhattan Friday.

-Ruben Roncallo, of Brownsville, Brooklyn, is charged with reckless endangerment and assault.
+Ruben Roncallo, of Brownsville, Brooklyn, is charged with assault and harassment.
 Authorities say the dog is, in fact, a service dog and remains in Roncallo's custody.
 It is believed the animal is being cared for by family.

+53-year-old Ruben Roncallo from Brownsville charged with reckless endangerment and assault.
+Cops say his pit bull is a service dog; on video attacking rider during argument Fri on 4 train in Manhattan.
+Witnesses say woman pushed dog off the seat repeatedly before the man hit her. pic.twitter.com/Z0vzOCLdkx— CeFaan Kim (@CeFaanKim) April 26, 2018

 It happened around 4 p.m.
 Friday following a dispute between the pet owner and a woman on the downtown 4 train and was recorded by witness TahSyi Kyng, who was riding with his girlfriend to pick up their kids.